jeremenichelli/personal-site/posts/2014-10-13-the-power-of-using-object-literals.md

 ```

 These lines belong to a simple script I developed to make JSONP calls that, for some unknown reason I named <a href="https://www.github.com/jeremenichelli/jabiru" target="_blank">jabiru</a>.
 I wrote <a href="/2014/09/south-american-bird-cross-domain-calls/" target="_blank">a post about it</a> if you're interested on cross domain requests.

-## Wrap-up

-That's it, I hope you find these approachs useful.
-Happy coding!